Lito-Frito/XOR-Encryption/README.md

 ## Starting from Scratch
 Download the file `simp_xor.py` and then open the CLI from the folder that has the `simp_xor.py` file.
 Run the file by typing `python3 simp_xor.py`.

-If this doesn't work, feel free to reach out.
+If this doesn't work, feel free to reach out!